I'm an avid entrepreneur and lover of independent contractor work. I'm happy to share tips and tricks to help you do the same.

 I also went on a road trip in October 2021 and got to try out something I've wanted to do for many years—I DoorDashed my way through the road trip.

-I got to put to the test many tips and tricks that have worked really well for me in northwestern Washington state, in Idaho, Montana, and Utah, which was extra fun and actually held far fewer complications than I expected.
+I got to put to the test many tips and tricks that have worked really well for me in northwestern Washington state, Idaho, Montana, and Utah, which was extra fun and actually held far fewer complications than I expected.

 Below, I'll highlight five best practices that have worked well for me in all four states.